polachz/wsl-scripts/README.md

 ##### Bootstrapping

 The deployment process can be customized by run of the bootstrap script(s).
-The script will run inside the deployed image and it can be run as root script or user script.
+The script will run inside the deployed WSL instance and it can be run as root script or user script.
 Is possible to run only one or both bootstrap scripts during the deployment process.

 The Bootstrap script can be specified by three ways

 1. Explicitly by parameter (*BootstrapRootScript, *BootstrapUserScript)

-1. Can be placed to same folder as image and have to have specific filename:
+1. Can be placed to same folder as Docker Image with specific filename:
    * **root_bootstrap** For bootstrap script run as root
    * **user_bootstrap** For bootstrap script run as user with name specified by UserName parameter